This brief gives advice for

 Capillary cementing is probably the most popular way of joining ACRYLITE® sheet.
 It works because of the ability of low-viscosity solvent-type cement to flow through a joint area by capillary action.
 Properly done, capillary cementing yields a strong, transparent joint.

 Solvent cements are available from ACRYLITE® sheet distributors.
 They can recommend the best ones for your projects.
-See the suppliers list at the bottom of this page.

 Before using any solvent or other type of cement, be sure to obtain and review the Material Safety Data Sheet (MSDS) for that particular product.
 MSDS's are available from the manufacturer.
 In addition, adequate ventilation must be provided and the manufacturer's guidelines for proper use should always be followed when using solvents.